-some 560 billion U.S. dollars on the Medicare program in 2011.
-Since Medicare is divided into several parts, Medicare Part A and Part B were responsible by far for the largest share of spending.
+The United States spent some 707 billion U.S. dollars on the Medicare program in 2017.
+Since Medicare is divided into several parts, Medicare Part A and Part B combined were responsible for the largest share of spending.
 Hospital inpatient services – as included in Part A - are the service type which makes up the largest single part of total Medicare spending.

-Medicare, however, has also significant income, which amounted to some 528 billion U.S. dollars in 2011.
+Medicare, however, has also significant income, which amounted to some 721 billion U.S. dollars in 2017.
 It is estimated that almost 80 percent of this income was generated by general revenue and payroll taxes.
 Other sources of income are beneficiary premiums, state payments, social security benefit taxations, and interests.

-A look into Medicare’s future shows us that total outlays are expected to grow to more than one trillion U.S. dollars within the next decade.
-That would be 4.2 percent of the United States’ gross domestic product, compared to 3.6 percent today.
-By 2020, about 64 million people are expected to be enrolled in Medicare.
+A look into Medicare’s future shows us that total outlays are expected to grow to more than one trillion U.S. dollars until 2023.
+That would be 4.2 percent of the United States’ gross domestic product, compared to 3.5 percent in 2018.
+By 2020, more than 63 million people are expected to be enrolled in Medicare.